YvesHuber/PlayerBackpack/README.md

 #### add item to asset
 to add a item to a gameobject so you can collect it with e<br>
 give the item the tag item add the itemvalue script add the item to the script<br>
+you need to add the colliders, models and materials here but you can do it later <br>

 ### enemy
 An enemy is of course an enemy <br>